Frequency-doubled Nd:YAG MOPA laser system with programmable rectangular pulses up to 200 microseconds: Results and discussion

-The current set up was used to generate arbitrary pulse lengths between 4 and 200~$\mu$s.
+The current setup was used to generate arbitrary pulse lengths between 4 and 200~$\mu$s.
 We were able to obtain higher peak power for shorter pulses.
-For example, with a 60~$\mu$s pulse we obtained up to 4~kW in the FF and 2~kW in the SH.
+For example, with a 60~$\mu$s pulse we obtained up to 4~kW in the fundamental and 2~kW in the second harmonic.
 (The data depicted in Fig.~\ref{fig_time_profile} was obtained for a lower amplifier drive current to avoid optical damage of the LBO crystal under the described focusing condition.)

 To determine the effect of the amplification on the linewidth of the output laser pulse, a beat-note measurement is performed by overlapping a fraction of the master oscillator beam (taken from the undiffracted beam after the AOM) with the amplified 1064 nm pulse on a fast photodiode.
 The resulting beat-note signal (Fig.~\ref{fig_beat}) shows the expected oscillation at the AOM drive frequency, $\approx 80$~MHz.
 Fig.~\ref{fig_beat} also displays the beat-note spectrum of the unamplified cw seed beam (red) and the amplified pulse (black).
 Because phase noise on the cw seed beam cannot affect this beat-note signal, we attribute the 4~kHz FWHM width of the cw beat-note to amplitude noise (either in the seed beam or our detection electronics).
 We attribute the sidebands at $\pm 150$~kHz from the carrier to amplitude modulation of the seed laser.
 The beat-note of the amplified beam shows a FWHM of $8$~kHz, indicating that the amplification does not broaden the linewidth of the master oscillator (specified to be less than 5 kHz) by more than a few kHz.
 Note that the sidebands on the cw spectrum are essentially reproduced in the amplified pulse spectrum.
-(Sidebands resulting from the particular temporal envelope of the amplified pulse are estimated to appear at $\pm70$~kHz and with an amplitude $\sim$150 times smaller than the carrier frequency, as indicated by the green trace in Fig.~\ref{fig_beat}.)
+Sidebands resulting from the particular temporal envelope of the amplified pulse are estimated to appear at $\pm70$~kHz and with an amplitude $\sim$150 times smaller than the carrier frequency, as indicated by the green trace in Fig.~\ref{fig_beat}.
+The green trace was obtained as the Fourier transform of a simulated beat-note signal of equal S/N of a pulse with similar envelope and single frequency.